 Have you ever heard a tale about a race between a tortoise and a hare?
 Spoiler alert: tortoise won.
 Hare was so confident: he even decided to take a nap that led him to sleep through the race, while tortoise step-by-step reached her goal and won.
 When thinking about hair health you need to consider the “if you go slow and you go far” approach.

 Whether by promoting healthy blood flow in scalp or feeding your body nutrients it needs – hair takes time to return the love and care you invest in it.
 Nutrition for hair growth is paramount in the sustainable approach and lasting results.
-Hair growing journey is one for a long haul, and if you are after quick fixes and tricks, the results you will get – will also be short-loved.
+Hair growing journey is one for a long haul, and if you are after quick fixes and tricks, the results you will get – will be short-loved, too.
 Fixing is not transforming.
 Transformation is built to last.

 For those willing to take a stand for their health and especially hair health and take on a on-going commitment to grow out healthy hair and restore hair growth, in this article we focused on providing simple guidelines when it comes to linking nutrition and hair.